MetabolicAtlas/tree-of-GEMs/README.md

 To each purpose, there is a different code.
 The currently uploaded code are shown below.

-Folder 'Bulk searching for connections' constains code that....
+Folder 'Bulk searching for connections' constains code for searching text files for connections to text strings using the Regex function in MATLAB.

 Folder 'apifetcher + refList linking' contains code that...